The polynomials $X^2+(Y^2+1)^2$ and $X^{2} + (Y^3+Z^3)^2$ also capture their primes: Applications of the Weil bound

 \end{lemma} \begin{proof} For $a \not \equiv 0,1 \, (p)$ the projective curve over $\FF_p$ defined by

-is non-singular, so the claim follows from the classical Hasse-Weil bound \cite{weil}. \end{proof} Recall that an integer $c$ is said to be powerful if $p|c$ implies $p^2|c$.
+is non-singular, so the claim follows from the classical Hasse-Weil bound (\cite{weil} or \cite[Excercise V.1.10]{hartshorne}, for instance).
+The last claim follows from

+\end{proof} Recall that an integer $c$ is said to be powerful if $p|c$ implies $p^2|c$.
 The next lemma gives an evaluation of $N_1(a;D)$ for a generic $a$ unless $D$ has a large powerful factor.
 When we apply this we take $Y=\log^C X$ and make use of the fact that $D$ which have a large powerful factor are very sparse. \begin{lemma} Let $Y\geq 1$.
 Let $P_Y(d)$ denote the characteristic function of $d$ such that there exists a powerful divisor $c|d$ with $c> Y$.
 Then

 \end{lemma} \begin{proof} By the Chinese remainder theorem we have

 If $P_Y(D)=1$ or $(a(a-1),D) > Y$, then we use the bound $N_1(a;p^k) \leq 2p^k$ to get